chromium/chromium/docs/commit_checklist.md

 To help guide your reviewers, it is also recommended to provide a title for each patchset summarizing the changes and indicating whose comments the patchset addresses.
 Running `git cl upload` will upload a new patchset and prompt you for a brief patchset title.
-The title defaults to your most recent commit summary, so if you tend to squash all your commits into one, try to enter a new summary each time you upload.
+The title defaults to your most recent commit summary (the `-T` option will use this without prompting).
+If you tend to squash all your commits into one, try to enter a new summary each time you upload.
 You can also modify the patchset title directly in Gerrit.

 ## 14. Check the CL again in Gerrit